proyecto-eden-3-esferas/proyecto-eden-3-esferas.github.io/POR-HACER.md

     from https://www.thespruce.com/make-more-plants-with-cuttings-1402474

 [ ] *Cold Frame*
 <p>At its simplest, a cold frame is a wooden box with no bottom, which is covered in some kind of transparent top that is usually hinged.
-It's similar to a greenhouse.
+It&apos;s similar to a greenhouse.
 The biggest difference is the top can be opened or closed as a way of protecting plants and gradually exposing them to the elements.</p>

 [ ] write *verilog.html*
 [ ] link from "electronics.html"